Yes, Enter Awards, But Think Twice Before Writing The Entry Yourself

 Sadly, as with court proceedings, tendering for business, and even requests for funding, it is not enough simply to deserve to win.
 Between the act of deserving an award and winning an award is the written entry.

-The Global Good Awards asked me, the Founder of Boost Marketing (the world’s first and largest award entry consultancy) to share my views on why you should consider outsourcing your award entry writing to a company like ours.
+The Global Good Awards asked me, the Founder of Boost Awards (the world’s first and largest award entry consultancy) to share my views on why you should consider outsourcing your award entry writing to a company like ours.